cbartram/nanoleaf-layout/README.md

 The easiest way to use nanoleaf-layout is to install it from NPM and include it in your own React build process (using [Browserify](http://browserify.org), [Webpack](http://webpack.github.io/), etc).

-You can also use the standalone build by including `lib/nanoleaf-layout.js` in your page (e.g. `import NanoleafLayout from 'nanoleaf-layout/lib/nanleaf-layout'`).
+You can also use the standalone **commonJS build** by including `lib/index.js` in your page (e.g. `import NanoleafLayout from 'lib/index'`).

+However, if you would rather use the ES6 Build you can include it by importing from the `es/` directory. (e.g. `import NanoleafLayout from 'es/index`)

 If you use this, make sure you have already included React, and it is available as a global variable as Nanoleaf Layout is therefore a React component and React is a dependency.